-This virtual workshop will introduce students to coding with random generators and arrays within MICRO:BIT CLASSROOM.
+This online Tech-Up workshop will introduce students to coding with random generators and arrays within MICRO:BIT CLASSROOM.

 In this workshop we will work to familiarize your students with coding within the micro:bit classroom, opening up the opportunity for you to continue using micro:bit lessons with your class, no physical micro:bit required.

 Students will learn how to create, access, and changes lists as well as explore the uses of inputs and random numbers.
 They will work towards creating a random generator to help them solve the everyday problem of “I’m bored, what should I do?”.
 This workshop will cover basics, variables, arrays, and input and leaves room for possible further extension.
-This workshop can be done entirely using the online simulator if no physical micro:bit is available.
+This workshop will be done entirely using the online simulator, no physical micro:bit needed.